patriciogonzalezvivo/eyeo16/README.md

 ![](imgs/redbook-00.jpg)

 Note:
-At the begining of the 1900s it was fashionable for psychiatrists to keep dream diaries.
-Jung had a dream diary, where he wrote about and drew his dreams.
+At the begining of the **1900s it was fashionable for psychiatrists to keep dream diaries**.
+Jung had one where he wrote about and drew his dreams.
 Jung was very interested in the mythological content of dreams.

 Freud thought the unconsious content of dreams came from **personal** memories, but Jung believed that the unconscious content came from a place deeper than personal memories...

-Jung believed that every person's unconscious goes deeper into a collective source of unconscious material, the *collective unconscious*
+Jung believed that every **person's unconscious goes deeper into a collective source of unconscious material**, the **collective unconscious**

 --